Man Utd transfer news: Red Devils consider January move for Tottenham star Christian Eriksen | Goal.com

 Following a disastrous start to the season for the Red Devils, additions to the squad could be made as soon as the winter window given Solskjaer retains the backing of executive vice-chairman Ed Woodward.

-United are aware that Spurs chairman Daniel Levy is keen to avoid losing Eriksen on a free transfer when his contract ends at the end of the season.
+United are aware that Spurs chairman Daniel Levy is keen to avoid losing Eriksen on a free transfer when his contract expires at the end of the season.

 That is just one of several obstacles to be overcome for any deal to be completed.